-The U.S. Food and Drug Administration (FDA) initially approved Prevacid in 1995.
-Recent studies link Prevacid to several serious health risks, especially when taken long-term.
+The U.S. Food and Drug Administration approved Prevacid in 1995.
+Prevacid is available in prescription and over-the-counter (OTC) versions.

-Some of the risks associated with Prevacid, including allergic reactions, can result in serious injury or death.
-Patients should speak with their doctors before starting or stopping Prevacid.
+People should speak with their doctors before starting or stopping Prevacid.

-What Prevacid Treats
+What Does Prevacid Treat?

 How Prevacid Works